Elzaaa/swarm-formation-ros/README.md

 # Swarm Navigation with Formation Control

 This project is developed as part of the **ROS Programming elective course** at the Deggendorf Institute of Technology (THD).
-The goal is to implement swarm navigation with formation control using ROS 2 (Humble) and the Moveti2 platform.
+The goal is to implement swarm navigation with formation control using **ROS 1 (Noetic)** and mobile robots such as **TurtleBot3**.
-The system aims to coordinate multiple mobile robots while maintaining a predefined formation, such as a line or V-shape, during navigation.
+The system coordinates multiple robots to maintain formations (e.g., line or V-shape) during navigation while avoiding obstacles.

 ---

 ### 🐳 Docker Scripts

 Here are some scripts that simplify working with this project.
-The setup is based on [TCC-ROS/ros-humble](https://github.com/TCC-ROS/ros-humble), originally created for the ROS Programming Course at THD.
+The setup is based on [TCC-ROS/ros-humble](https://github.com/TCC-ROS/ros-humble](https://github.com/TCC-ROS/ros-noetic), originally created for the ROS Programming Course at THD.

 > **Platform:** Ubuntu 22.04
-> **ROS2 Version:** Humble
+> **ROS Version:** Noetic
-> **Target Robot:** Moveti2
+> **Target Robots:** TurtleBot3 or simulated agents

 ---